molikto/mlang/README.md

 unlike normalization by evaluation, redux (application, projection, cubical hcom etc.) etc is translated to stuck values. this is because elaborator needs to fill holes by reify from value, and directly normalizing all redux (out side of a closure) will make the term very big

-we also consider reference, let expression as redux, but they are redux that don't need any arguments
+we also consider reference, let expression as redux, but they are redux that don't need any arguments, they are considered "syntaxal redux" which means even for a open value, they will not have these as heads

+values is considered "context free", all operation done on a value don't need to be pass in a context object

 #### structural types